Train reporting number: Special numbering

-It is common practice for empty coaching stock (class 5) trains on the way to form a service or returning to depot having completed a service to run with the same code as that service, with the 5 prefix.
-Similarly, locomotives on the way to pick up or having dropped off a train, or running round to change the direction of travel, are given the train number but with a 0 prefix.
+It is common practice for empty coaching stock (class 5) trains on the way to form a service or returning to depot having completed a service to run with the same code as that service, with the 1 or 2 prefix altered to 5 – hence, 5P23 is the empty stock to form express passenger service 1P23.
+Similarly, locomotives on the way to pick up or having dropped off a train, or running round to change the direction of travel, are given the train number but with the prefix altered to 0.

 An unusual situation arose with the opening of the Channel Tunnel: many continental train reporting numbers are all numeric.
 Eurostar trains therefore have a 9Oxx or 9Ixx reporting number in Britain and a corresponding 90xx or 91xx number in Europe, neatly utilising the similarity between the letters O and I and the numbers 0 and 1 to unite the two reporting number systems.

 Some passenger services operate with class 9s to differentiate them from other services.

 Trains with some specific requirements, such as out-of-gauge loads or the Royal Train, run with the letter X, and special trains not in the regular train service (e.g. charters, railtours, emergency trains or as-required locomotive moves) have Z. Automatic Route Setting code prevents the automatic routing of trains with the letter X in their headcode and signallers must route these trains manually.
 The GNER White Rose service from London King's Cross to Leeds formed of a 16 carriage Regional Eurostar set ran with a prefix of 1X due to the train's unusually long length.

 Rail replacement bus services are run under the headcode 0B00.
 In a similar manner, shipping services run on behalf of or in tandem with rail services are given headcode 0S00.

 Tyne & Wear Metro trains have three-digit numbers which are displayed in the driver's cab window.
 Those on the Sunderland line are generally in the range 101 – 112, and the set operates all day on the Newcastle Airport to South Hylton route with this number.
 When on Network Rail metals (i.e. south of Pelaw to South Hylton) the initial digit '1' is replaced by '2I' to give a four-digit TOPS Train Reporting Number, e.g. train 104 becomes 2I04, although the three-digit number in the cab remains unaltered.